ropensci-archive/roweb2/content/technotes/2018-08-22-rgbif-seven-years.md

 ## Thanks!

-We all owe a large debt of gratitude to [GBIF][] for making an awesome resource for all those using their data.
+We all owe a large debt of gratitude to [GBIF][] for making an awesome resource for all those using their data, and to all the organizations/people that contribute data to GBIF.

 A huge thanks goes to all `rgbif` users and contributors!
 It's great to see how useful `rgbif` has been through the years, and we look forward to making it even better moving forward.